1backend/1backend/docs/types.md

 [{ "priceMin": "float" }, { "priceMax": "float" }]
 ```

-With the following output definition
+With the following output definition:

 ```
 product[]
 ```

-It will result in the generating an angular service method with the signature:
+This will generate an Angular service method with the signature:

 ```typescript
 getProductsOnSale(priceMin: number, priceMax: number): Product[]